 • Understanding the Course Requirements

-• Mapping out the Year—Pacing and the AP European History Course and Outlining the instructional plan by Unit and Topic in
+• Mapping out the Year—Pacing the AP European History Course and Outlining the instructional plan by Unit and Topic in

 • Test Taking Strategies

 • Stimulus Based Multiple Choice Questions

 • Test Development

 2. To understand the content and structure of the AP* European History exam, and to develop appropriate strategies for

 maximizing student scores and to examine ways to provide students with the analytical skills and factual knowledge